TYPES OF CASINOS IN CONNECTICUT

 The Aldrich Contemporary Art Museum

-This museum is popularly known for its changing exhibits of thought-provoking contemporary art and it does not hold a permanent collection or collect art.
-The museum displays work according to the changing themes and it is dedicated to promoting works of innovative artists while encouraging the viewers to think creatively.
-You should also make sure you explore its two-acre outdoor sculpture garden which offers picturesque views.
+This museum is known for its changing exhibits of thought provoking contemporary art.
+The Aldrich does not have a permanent collection or collect art, instead, the museum displays works according to changing themes and is dedicated to promoting works of innovative artists while encouraging the viewers to think creatively.
+There is also a two-acre outdoor sculpture garden which offers picturesque views.

-This is an 1846 Gothic-Revival-style summer house also popularly known as Henry C. Bowen House or the Pink House.
-The house is a National Historic Landmark and you will be surprised once you enter the house as its appearance is quite the same as it was in the 19th century when it was used for entertaining guests which include the US presidents.
-You can also explore its grounds where you will find gardens, garden house, an icehouse, and a barn with an indoor bowling alley.
+This is an 1846 Gothic-Revival style summer house popularly known as the Henry C. Bowen House, or the Pink House.
+A National Historic Landmark, the interior is quite the same as it was in the 19th century when it was used for entertaining guests, including U.S. presidents.
+You can explore the grounds where you will find gardens, a garden house, an ice house and a barn with an indoor bowling alley.